Doc077/melonly-core/README.md

 }
 ```

 String argument passed to decorator is channel name with dynamic parameter.
-The `userAuthorized` method is used to determine if authenticated user is authorized to join the channel on the client side.
+The `userAuthorized` method is used to determine whether authenticated user is authorized to join the channel on the client side.

 Emitting events on the server side can be done using `Broadcaster`: